Tosin-webdev/boardgame/README.md

 ## Phase 1 | Infra Setup

 ### Step 1: Launch EC2 instance
 In this Project we will be Creating 7 EC2 instances.
 One to run kubernetes master node, two slave nodes.
-One to run jenkins pipeline for our CI/CD one for nexus repository, sonarqube and for monitoring
+One to run jenkins pipeline for our CI/CD one for nexus repository, sonarqube and for monitoring (Prometheus & grafana)

 1. Sign in to the AWS management console: